 We like the look of the Horizon by Furl (opens in new tab) that lifts easily to reveal a storage compartment that can hide away your belongings.
 It can store small items such as a laptop, remote controls, place holders and magazines and comes in a range of real wood finishes including ancient oak (pictured), bog oak and walnut in three sizes.
 It’s also supported on clear glass feet, which enhances the illusion of space underneath.

 4. Go for a bespoke desk with plenty of storage

-If you’re planning a home office from scratch, this presents the ideal opportunity to create a space with lots of useful storage.
+If you’re planning a home office from scratch, this presents the ideal opportunity to create a space with lots of useful home office organization.
 Be it cubby holes, drawers, shelves or simple surfaces, a tailor-made design can be ideal for laptop storage.

 ‘Bespoke designs make the most of the space in your home,’ says Philipp Nagel, Director of Neatsmith (opens in new tab). ’A bespoke desk can be made to fit in a full-length wall or work around more awkward architectural features such as sloped ceilings, chimney breasts and alcoves.